Aprio: History

-Isaac Habif and Jimmy Arogeti created the firm in 1952.
+Isaac Habif and Jimmy Arogeti founded the firm in 1952.
 Merrill Wynne later joined the firm in 1962, becoming a Partner in 1970.

 In late 2013, the firm added commercial real estate tax consulting to its services and announced it was merging with JRZ, LLC, an Atlanta-based real estate tax firm.

 In 2015, HA&W began a re-brand to the name Aprio, LLP.